Why are we reviewing hot water systems?

 The first phase of the project was the development of a policy framework and roadmap.

 Phase 2 (the current phase) of the project will develop a relational database of current hot water systems available in Australia and New Zealand.
 This includes and an evaluation methodology suitable for assessing the energy efficiency of all hot water system technologies.
 Water draw off profiles (tapping profiles) will be conducted across Australia and New Zealand.
-This will to provide consumer hot water consumption data to enable comparability of technologies for different consumer profiles.
+This will provide consumer hot water consumption data to enable comparability of technologies for different consumer profiles.
 These activities will address stakeholder feedback from Phase 1.

 What systems are being reviewed?